Last Updated: February 26, 2026

 Losing power at home can be inconvenient, even if it’s only for a few hours.
 Various things, such as equipment failure, overloaded electricity mains and natural disasters, can cause a power outage.
 Your utility company works hard to ensure that you are safe and will restore power as soon as possible.
 However, it is wise to prepare for extended power outages, especially after a hurricane, earthquake, winter storms, or heavy rainfall.
 A little preparation can make a significant difference in your family’s comfort and safety when there is a power outage.

-1. Fill the Tub
+1. Fill the Bathtub with Water

 Your city water supply is likely to go down as soon as the power goes out.
 Therefore, you might experience a water shortage in your home.
 Also, natural disasters like flood might contaminate water, making it unsafe during a power outage.
 It would be wise to fill your bottles, buckets and tub with water.
 Store enough water for your household, depending on your usage.
 Since not all drains are tight, seal your bathtub drains with duct tape so that your water won’t be gone in a few hours.
 Have at least a gallon of water per person per day for at least four days so that you don’t run out of water too soon.
 Also, remember to store drinking water in clean bottles to prevent contamination.

-2. Alternative Lighting Options
+2. Gather Alternative Lighting Options

 Ensure that you have enough alternative light sources before the power outage.
 Have enough flashlights for all rooms in your home and every family member.
 Alternatively, you may consider a powerful light source if flashlights aren’t an option.
 Ensure that you have enough stock of fresh spare batteries to avoid staying in the dark when the power is out.
 Emergency candles, propane lanterns, or oil lamps are also an option.
 However, be careful when using candles on bathroom and kitchen counters to prevent fires.
 You can also use a fireplace, but ensure that you have the right matches or butane wands.